Dark-Father/caine-bot/Combat/README.txt

 and players must once again cast !inits to join the new round of combat

 ST: !newround
 [IRC] <Caine> New Round Started.
 Round 2.
 Declare !inits to join combat.
+Declare !bp spends now.

 Once combat has completed, the ST clears the current combat list with !combat end.
 It also displays the total number of rounds fought.
 !combat end